 Prop firms offering an EOD trailing drawdown move the maximum stop loss level up at the end of a trading day after market close.
 The drawdown level only rises if the account value at the end of the current trading day is higher than ever before.

-The end-of-day (EOD) drawdown is the best choice for proprietary traders because only the end-of-day balance causes changes in the overall maximum stop loss level.
+Overall, I think the end-of-day (EOD) drawdown is the best choice for proprietary traders.
+Thats because only the end-of-day balance causes changes in the overall maximum stop loss level.

 Example: